Skip to Content

 Labradoodle Sizes

-You can find Black Labra-doodles in all the same size ranges as the other colored Labra-doodles which include standard, medium, miniature and micro mini.
 The size of an American Labradoodle is typically influenced by the size of the poodle used in breeding and the generation classification, but the exact size may not be evident until they reach adulthood due to genetic variability.

 This uncertainty is particularly pronounced in first-generation American Labradoodles when breeding dogs of different sizes.
-In contrast, multi-generation doodles like the F2b Labradoodle and the Australian Labradoodle tend to have fewer size-related due to less genetic variability over time.
+In contrast, multi-generation doodles like the F2b Labradoodle and the Australian Labradoodle tend to have fewer size-related discrepancies due to less genetic variability over time.

 Size ranges for the Australian Labradoodle